 We are interesting in understanding how cells are spatially organized.
 Our efforts concentrate on probing the mechanisms by which cells pattern their periphery to achieve local function.
 Our work touches on the organization of the cytoskeleton, on the spatial organization of signaling pathways and on principles of cell polarization.
 We concentrate our efforts on three major aspects

-Cdc42 and the core cell polarization machinery: We aim to define the composition and mechanisms of the core polarization machinery.
+The core cell polarization machinery: We aim to define the composition and mechanisms of the core polarization machinery, addressing how spatial landmarks and feedbacks combine to achieve robust cell polarization.
 One important factor is the small Rho-family GTPase Cdc42, which drives the organization of the actin cytoskeleton and of secretion at cell poles.
-We also investigate the organization of actin cables, tracks for vesicular traffic.

 Coordination of cell growth with division: Cells reproducibly divide at constant cell size.
 The mechanisms of cell size homeostasis remain very elusive.
 We focus on how geometric cues, provided through concentration gradients of a kinase from the cell extremities, contribute to defining an appropriate division size.